Create a new user

 If you have several User Groups, please make sure that the Test Account provided is part of all the groups.

 To learn more, please read point 2.
-Assign the user to a group with this online help: User groups add-on .
+Assign the user to a group with this online help: User Groups extension .

 The test user account must have access to the all the content of your app.